rootVIII/proxy_requests/README.md

 <br><br>
 &emsp;&nbsp;pip3 install proxy-requests
 <br>
-&emsp;&nbsp;from proxy_requests import proxy_requests
+&emsp;&nbsp;from proxy_requests.proxy_requests import ProxyRequests
 <br><br>
-Just be aware that method calls may vary slightly than shown below depending on how you import the module
+If the above import statement is used, method calls will be identical to the ones shown below
 <br><br>
-Pass it a fully qualified URL when initializing an instance
+Pass a fully qualified URL when initializing an instance
 <br><br>
 The ProxyRequestBasicAuth subclass has get, post, post_with_headers, and post_file methods that will override the Parent methods
 <br><br>